Display Solutions for Smart Terminals

 Why these projects are different

-Projects often require coordination across optics, touch, mechanics, cover glass, and interfaces to avoid late-stage redesign and integration risk.
+Terminal displays are part of the product front design and user interaction.
+Projects often require coordination across optics, touch, mechanics, cover glass, interface path and mounting structure to avoid late-stage redesign and integration risk.

 When a catalog module may work